bpratik01/Churn-Forecast/README.md

 3. Execute the main script to perform churn prediction and generate insights.

 ### Results and Analysis
-The project results provide deep insights into customer churn behavior, helping stakeholders understand the factors influencing churn rates and guiding strategic decision-making.
+The project results provide deep insights into customer churn behavior, helps in understanding the factors that influence churn rates and guide towards strategic decision-making.
 Decision trees and random forest algorithms prove effective in predicting churn, with random forest demonstrating superior performance.

 ---